emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 """
 ```
 <br> <br>
 The value of key "file_to_obfuscate" is a string of the kind recognised by Python third-party library boto3 and represents a path to a file that contains data to be obfuscated.
-The file resides in an Amazon Web Services (AWS) S3 bucket.
+The file resides in an AWS S3 bucket.
 This is a breakdown of the parts of the string: <br>

  - __'my_ingestion_bucket'__ is the name of the S3 bucket <br>
  - __'new_data/file1.csv'__ is the name of the key under which the S3 bucket stores the file <br>